 Step 1: Purchase domain name and hosting

 Once you’ve got your domain name, you’ll want to host it somewhere.
-We recommend Digital Pacific to do this.
-A Personal Hosting plan should do the trick if you’re a sole trader with a basic website, otherwise consider their Freedom website package if you’re running an eCommerce website or a high traffic website.
+We recommend Ventra IP for Australian website hosting.
+Their Starter package should do the trick if you’re a sole trader with a basic website, otherwise consider their Freedom website package if you’re running an eCommerce website or a high traffic website.

 As soon as you have your hosting setup, you will want to point your domain name to the hosting.
 This is done through something called “DNS” settings.
 Our blog post explains what this is all about.

 Once you’ve got your hosting sorted you’ll have access to something called “cPanel”.
 This is the web interface that will allow you to install your website software.
 The software of choice is WordPress – used by around 80 million websites around the world.

 To install WordPress, log into your cPanel and then look for the WordPress icon.

 Be careful, it could sit under something called “Softaculous”.